wrchen2001/DA-Font/README.md

   --unseen_unis_file path\to\val_unis.json
   ```

+## Training
+The training process is divided into two stages: 1）Pre-training the content encoder and codebook via [VQ-VAE](https://arxiv.org/abs/1711.00937), 2）Training the few shot font generation model via [GAN](https://dl.acm.org/doi/abs/10.1145/3422622).
-## Pre-train VQ-VAE
+### Pre-train VQ-VAE

-When pre-training VQ-VAE, the reconstructed character object comes from train_unis in the content font, The training process can be found at ```VQ-VAE.py```.
+When pre-training VQ-VAE, the reconstructed character object comes from train_unis in the content font, The training process can be found at ```./model/VQ-VAE.ipynb```.

 Then use the pre-trained content encoder to calculate a similarity between all training and test characters and store it as a dictionary.
 > {'4E07': {'4E01': 0.2143, '4E03': 0.2374, ...}, '4E08': {'4E01': 0.1137, '4E03': 0.1020, ...}, ...}

-## Train DA-Font
+### Few shot font generation

 Modify the configuration in the file ```./cfgs/custom.yaml```

-Some Keys
+Keys
 * work_dir: the root directory for saved results. (keep same with the `saving_dir` above)
 * data_path: path to data lmdb environment. (`saving_dir/lmdb`)
 * data_meta: path to train meta file. (`saving_dir/meta`)